 If one takes the helicopter view, and if one divides Vincent van Gogh’s entire timeline from 1853 to 1890, it is clear that only the last three or four years gave rise to fantastic world class art.
 Everything made before is rather dull, brown and grey with rough line drawings that would make an art professor cringe.
 So in this talk I jump right into the fabulous Landscape at La Crau near Arles, and we admire the Vase with Irises, made in the madhouse, and the works made after release in Auvers-sur-Oise, such as the Corn Field with Crows.
 From there we backtrack to his humble beginnings.
 Full live commentary by the top-level guide Drs Kees Kaldenbach, art historian living in Amsterdam with 20 years of teaching experience.

-Gauguin and Vincent van Gogh.
+2. Gauguin and Vincent van Gogh.
 In this powerpoint we juxtapose the works of Gauguin and Vincent van Gogh.
 How their life intersected – with dramatic results.
-These wo personalities rubbed each other and the local population and authorities wherever they went.
+These two personalities rubbed each other and the local population and authorities wherever they went.
 In this Powerpoint presentation, using Zoom, I include the latest letter written by Vincent and Gauguin to an art friend, in which they discuss visits to the local brothel.
-For what reason?
+What reason did they give?
 For bringing new themes into the paintings.
 Full live commentary by the top-level guide Drs Kees Kaldenbach, art historian living in Amsterdam with 20 years of teaching experience.

-Gauguin who grew up in Peru, presented himself as having savage blood.
+3. Gauguin who grew up in Peru, presented himself in Europe as having savage blood.
 He joined the merchant marine and travelled the world.
 In Paris he had a short career in a banking firm, until the banking crisis if 1883.
 Travelling to Brittany he succeeded in painting the local natives – their rough and simple farm life.
 Later on, after Paris and Arles, Gauguin went to overseas to Tahiti and other parts of French territories, French Polynesia, and lived the life of a hippie – a hedonist, in poverty.
 The local authorities and clergy were up in arms at his excessive behaviour.
 He bedded very young girls and suffered from a nasty disease.
-His works show a fabulous sense of line and colour, and colour fields and probe into the world of carefree hedonism.
+What is more to the point: his works show a fabulous sense of line and colour, and colour fields and probe into the world of carefree hedonism.
 Full live commentary by the top-level guide Drs Kees Kaldenbach, art historian living in Amsterdam with 20 years of teaching experience.

 Do you want to make an appointment?
 Please contact me by email or phone.
 Please note the time difference between Amsterdam, Holland and the East Coast of the USA.